hulop/hulop.github.io/help_preview.md

 ## Frequently Asked Questions (FAQ)
 ### I can't hear the sound of steps when moving forward.
 What should I do?
-Please check if the volume is not too low or in silent mode.
+Please check if the ringer volume is not in silent mode or very low.
+In case it is, please increase the volume.
 If you still do not hear the sound of steps, check the options "Step sound for jump" and "Step sound for walk".
 Both of these options should be On.

 ###I do not know what to do when I get next the elevator or when I arrive to the next floor.